50 Strange Things People Have Done to Their Homes

 Homemade under-cabinet light

 Someone is tempting fate with this light under a cabinet.
 It plugs right into an outlet, but it looks like it could be easily broken from being bumped.
 And there’s a serious issue with the amount of heat it’s giving off – there’s not enough clearance for the light be situated there.
 This guy should know that inexpensive LED low-voltage kits are available at every home center.
+Make sure you check off the boxes on this list of things that make you the perfect homeowner.

 High air conditioner